 This year’s Masterchef season is plagued with allegations of sexual harassment by a few female contestants, including one actress and former Playboy model.
 We don’t know much about the details of the allegations.
 All contestants are under contract with Fox not to discuss what happens behind the scenes.
 I suspect these allegations will turn into a lawsuit against the show’s produces and the three judges: Gordon Ramsay; Graham Elliott and Joe Bastianich.
 However, these three judges are no stranger to litigation, especially when it comes to their own tipped employees.

-Owners taking tips from servers
+Owners taking tips from tipped employees

 Back in May, I wrote about an episode of Gordon Ramsay’s Kitchen Nightmares, in which Ramsay excoriated a struggling restaurant for taking tips from their employees.
 Given Gordon’s terse response to the owners allegedly taking tips from servers, it should have equally shocked him to learn that not only have his co-judges on Masterchef faced the same allegations, but so has he.